Family-Friendly Activities in Niue

 Location: Scenic Matavai Resort on the southwest coast of Niue in Tamakautoga

 And finally, at the end of a day of exploring the “Rock of the Pacific”, a nice reward is a refreshing ice cream or a slushie at the Commercial Centre in Alofi.
-Just out the back of the Commercial Centre is Slush, selling an array of colourful and creative slushies and frappes in many flavours.
-They are open until 4pm Monday to Friday and until 5pm on a Saturday.
+Just out the back of the Commercial Centre is Slush [CLOSED], selling an array of colourful and creative slushies and frappes in many flavours.
 Alternatively, ice creams are for sale in Double M, which during our last visit, were cheaper than in New Zealand!
 The Commercial Centre also has a children’s playground should the little ones have more energy to burn.
 For more things to do in Alofi, see the 10 Things To Do in Alofi with Kids.

 [CLOSED] Treat the Kids (and Yourselves) to an Educational Kids’ Club